eoffermann/super-abliterator/README.md

 ## Background and Motivation

-This project originally started as a set of IPython notebook experiments for activation ablation.
+This project originally started as a set of Python experiments for activation ablation, based on [Refusal in Language Models Is Mediated by a Single Direction](https://arxiv.org/abs/2406.11717) by
+Andy Arditi, Oscar Obeso, Aaquib Syed, Daniel Paleka, Nina Panickssery, Wes Gurnee, Neel Nanda.
 Over time, it evolved into a more structured and extensible toolkit.
 The goal is to encapsulate common functionality—such as dataset handling, activation caching, and directional modifications—into a reusable library.
 While the original code (from [`FailSpy/`](https://github.com/FailSpy/)) laid the groundwork, this version strives for improved maintainability and ease-of-use.

 ## Key Features